 Have you ever needed to delete or deactivate your WhatsApp account?
 Tell us about your experience in the comments section!

-Article updated in May 2021 with reviewed instructions and additional information about changing WhatsApp privacy rules.
+Article updated in March 2023 with reviewed instructions.
 Previous comments have been retained and may refer to changed instructions and rules.